null

 Extreme Makeover, EUB Edition!

-*Depending on when your instrument was made, there may be some soldering of the pickup inputs involved.
+*Depending on when your specific instrument was made, there may be some soldering of the pickup inputs involved.
 If your existing pickup(s) have a 4 pin connector on them, no soldering is required!
 If they do not have a connector and are, instead, hard-wired, you will have to do a little bit of wire trimming/stripping and soldering - but tools and instructions are included either way.

 EMG even includes specialized tools you'll need to do the job - a special thin wrench and hex-nut wrench for the jack and pot installation, as well as a connector and shrink tubing (for those who need it.)